How to Plan an Awesome Trip in 16 Easy Steps

 Are you laying on the beach with a good book?
 Are you on safari in South Africa?
 Are you tucked away in a little jungle bungalow?
 Are you surrounded by skyscrapers in a big city?
 Are you eating a specific style of food?

-If you're still having trouble, you could always plan your trip around one big bucket list item (maybe a national park you want to visit, a holiday or festival you want to celebrate, or an activity you've always wanted to try), or around a specific theme.
+If you're still having trouble, you could always plan your trip around one big bucket list item (maybe a national park you want to visit, a holiday or festival you want to experience, or an activity you've always wanted to try), or around a specific theme.

 For example, I've planned trips around events like the Albuquerque Balloon Fiesta in New Mexico and polar bear season in Manitoba, and also with themes like the whisky-centric road trip I took in Scotland with my husband Elliot, and the Lord of the Rings-themed tour I took in New Zealand.
+I've also traveled around holidays, like on my Christmas market road trip.

 You could also plan your trip around food you want to eat, hikes you want to tackle, or even cool places that you want to stay.
 The options are endless, and you can get pretty creative.